Berom

 - Youth Leadership Roles

-- Youth are taking on leadership roles in cultural organizations and community initiatives, driving change and innovation while respecting traditional values.
+- Youth are taking on leadership roles in community organizations and cultural preservation efforts.

 - Innovation And Startups